marco/cs262p4/Teambooth - Distributed Fine-Tuning of Dreambooth Models.md

 npm run start-api
 ```

-Then, upload a picture to the portal and watch magic happen!

-#### Testing/Resilience
+### Testing/Resilience

+Because image generation is pretty hard to "test" (e.g. takes hours), we didn't include unit tests for those functions.
 On the server side, we tested Raft across a dynamic set of environments, which we believe encompass much of the "hair" of the implementation:

 | Tests | 3M:NM1 | 3M:NM2 | 3M:CR1 | 3M:CR2 | 5M:CR2 | 5M:CR4 |
 | :--- | :----: | :---: | :----: | :----: | :----: | :---: |